FRRouting/frr/doc/user/bgp.rst

 All-Active Multihoming is used for redundancy and load sharing.
 Servers are attached to two or more PEs and the links are bonded (link-aggregation).
 This group of server links is referred to as an Ethernet Segment.
+Currently, IPv6 VTEP addresses are not supported with EVPN Multihoming.

 Ethernet Segments
 """""""""""""""""